apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     Index definition:

     ```sql
-    INDEX index_name (col_name) [USING BITMAP] COMMENT'xxxxxx'
+    INDEX index_name (col_name) [USING INVERTED] COMMENT'xxxxxx'
     ```

     Example:

     ```sql
-    INDEX idx1 (k1) USING BITMAP COMMENT "This is a bitmap index1",
+    INDEX idx1 (k1) USING INVERTED COMMENT "This is a inverted index1",
-    INDEX idx2 (k2) USING BITMAP COMMENT "This is a bitmap index2",
+    INDEX idx2 (k2) USING INVERTED COMMENT "This is a inverted index2",
     ...
     ```